K4zoku/nowm/README.md

 basher install K4zoku/nowm
 ```

-> *If you can and want to port NoWM to other package managers, feel free to do so.*
+> **Note** If you can and want to port NoWM to other package managers, feel free to do so.

 ## ⌨️ Usage